costajob/costajob.github.io/_posts/thoughts/2020-03-13-perspectives.md

 We'll also keep ignoring the ones that never cared about this virus, not because they are irresponsible or crazy, but simply because they can't.

-At the end, it's just a matter of perspectives.
+It's just a matter of perspectives.